Popularity of Infographics

 2. Lying about your skills or accomplishments

-3. Not including all your links in one place (Twitter, LinkedIn, Blogs)
+3. Not including all your links in one place (Twitter,

 4. Asking people who don’t know you to write a recommendation